megaoptim/megaoptim-wp/readme.txt

 10. WP CLI - Bulk Restore command

 == Changelog ==

+= 1.5.0 =
+- Added chunked File Library scanning for large folders to prevent memory exhaustion and  timeouts (In Progress)
+- Added WebP convertor for the existing media library items (In Progress)
+- Fix fatal error in some occuasions when generating debug report.

 = 1.4.9 =
 - Fix broken WebP images when both file.png.webp and file.webp exists on the server